nicolaCirillo/ate-it/subtask_b.md

 The input is a **CSV** or **JSON** file containing a list of terms.
 These terms are inflected forms, not lemmas.

 **Important:** The organizers will not provide the input file.
-Participants must use the list of unique terms extracted during [Subtask A].
+Participants must use the list of unique terms extracted during [Term Extraction](subtask_a.md).

 ---
 ### Example of CSV input file